 V2543.
 MISRA.
 Value of the essential character type should be used appropriately in the addition/subtraction operations.

-According to the essential type model, essential character type values mustn't be used in arithmetic expressions, as they are represented by a non-numerical type.
+According to the essential type model, essential character type values should not be used in arithmetic expressions, since they are represented as a non-numerical.

-- When adding, one operand must have the character type, another one - of signed or unsigned integer type.
+- Addition: one operand should have a character type, another one should have signed or unsigned integer type.
 The result of such operation has the character type:

-- When subtracting, the left operand must have character type and the right operand - the signed or unsigned integer type.
+- Subtraction: the left operand should have a character type, and the right operand should have signed or unsigned integer type.
 The result of this operation will be a value of character type:

-- When subtracting, both operands must have character type.
-The result of such operation will be a value of signed integer type:
+- Subtraction: both operands should have a character type.
+The result of the operation will be a value of signed integer type:

 void foo(char ch, unsigned ui, float f, _Bool b, enum A eA)